California-Data-Collaborative/ami-connect/README.md

 3. Define a transform function that takes the data from extract and transforms it into our generic data models, then outputs it using an output controller.
 4. If you're loading the raw data into a storage sink, you should define that step using something like RawSnowflakeLoader.
 5. For the pipeline to run your adapter, the `AMIAdapterConfiguration.adapters()` function will need to be able to instantiate your adapter.
 This will require some code in `config.py`.
 You'll need to figure out what a block in the `sources` section of the config looks like for your adapter, then be able to parse that block, e.g. within `AMIAdapterConfiguration.from_yaml()`.

+Add any documentation that's specific to this adapter to [./docs/adapters](./docs/adapters).